CharanGcG/java-love/README.md

 ---

-Perfect mindset, Charan ✨ — this project is both **personal** and **practical**.
-Since your goal is to “master Java by being its student,” daily coding is the best way to build fluency.
+This project is both **personal** and **practical**.
+My goal is to “master Java by being its student,” daily coding is the best way to build fluency.

-Here’s how you can structure your project so it’s consistent and grows with you:

----

 ## 📘 Project Plan: *Java – Mastering it by Being its Student*